Academic Offerings

 Opening Conference for the School of Conservative Studies

-Join us on Friday, June 27, and Saturday, June 28, 2025.
-This conference brings together scholars from around the globe and across the United States to address the prospects for the Anglo-American intellectual conservative tradition through the prism of Russell Kirk and Roger Scruton—and the traditions of thought they represent.
-It will mark the official launch of the new School of Conservative Studies at the Russell Kirk Center.
-Learn more and register here.
+On June 27 – 28, 2025, we organized an academic conference that brought together scholars from across the United States and Europe to address the prospects for Anglo-American intellectual conservatism through the prism of Russell Kirk and Roger Scruton—and the traditions of thought they represent.
+It marked a special launch for the new School of Conservative Studies at the Russell Kirk Center.
+Watch these panels and presentations on our YouTube channel.

 Seminars, Master Classes, and Lectures